Engineer94/hello-world/README.md

 Hi Everyone,
 I am a Mechanical Engineer trying to fit into a electronic and computerized world.
 I want to learn but feel so overwhelmed sometimes.
 One step at a time and I can do this!
 Engineer94

+Practiceing some branch Readme edidts to make sure I got it.